Oosthuizen leads Masters, Woods four back

 Heavy rain on the eve of the tournament had softened the severely contoured layout and organisers, in response, set up several very tough pin positions to give the course extra bite for the first round.

-"I hit some of the worst golf shots I've ever hit today," four-times Masters champion Woods said after offsetting three birdies with three bogeys.
+"I hit some of the worst golf shots I've ever hit today," four-times Masters champion Woods said after offsetting three birdies with three bogey.
 "I squeezed a lot out of that round.

 "I just hung in there and grinded my way around the golf course and stayed very patient, stayed in the moment.
 I could have shot one, maybe two better, but I got a lot out of that round.